 Modern Wallpaper and slideshows

 Window 8.1 wallpapers have consistently been a fantastic source of inspiration and the perfect way to brighten up your boring workspace.
 Generally, with every new edition of its Windows Operating System, Microsoft Windows involves some really great and cool wallpapers that are based on the Windows edition by default.
-An impressive, landscaped abstract artwork illustrating the Windows 8.1 style, incorporated in the wallpapers that definitely look stunning on our desktop.
-With Windows 8.1 Microsoft has introduced even more configuration options.
-In your Start home screens you can now have the same history.
-Go to Menu Charms, click Settings, and select Customize.
+An impressive, landscape abstract artwork illustrating the Windows 8.1 style, incorporated in the wallpapers that definitely look stunning on your desktop.
+Windows 8.1 Microsoft has introduced even more configuration options.
+In your Start home screens you can now have the same history just go to Menu Charms, click Settings, and select Customize.
 You can alter the background design and color here; one of the choices you'll notice is the background you've got on your desktop.
 Another great aspect is the opportunity to make a slideshow which will be running on the lock screen of your device.
 It can be accessed by pressing on the "Change PC settings" option, going to the Charms menu, selecting Settings and.
 First, open the Computer & Tools, and turn from off to on the slideshow.
 Your computer background may be a different image set for each particular monitor, a single image set for all screens, or a slide show trying to play randomly selected images on all screens.

 Lots of improvements, but hopefully there's still more to come